zenstackhq/zenstack-docs/docs/reference/plugins/openapi.md

         attribute @@openapi.meta(_ meta: Object)
     ```

     Provide metadata for a data model for generating OpenAPI specification.
 The input is an object containing customized configuration for each model and each CRUD operation.
-You can use to override per-operation-level Http method, API endpoint path, description, summary, tags, and etc. Currently there's no type checking for the structure, but we'll add that in the near future.
+You can use it to override Http method, API endpoint path, description, summary, tags, security, and etc. Currently there's no type checking for the structure, but we'll add that in the near future.

     ### Model-level metadata